adrien-lagesse/gnnco/README.md

 - **gm-generate-er** : Generate Erdos-Renyi GM datasets.
 - **gm-generate-karateclub** : Generate GM datasets based on the KarateClub Benchmark dataset.
 - **gm-generate-corafull** : Generate GM datasets based on the CoraFull Benchmark dataset.
-- **gm-generate-qm7b** : Generate GM datasets based on the QM7b Benchmark dataset.
+- **gm-generate-aqsol** : Generate GM datasets based on the AQSOL dataset.

 To know more about them run: